ARMmbed/mbed-os-5-docs/docs/contributing/adding_exporters.md

 ```

 ######## uVision
 The `dname` (device name) field on line 156 directly corresponds to that in the uVision5 IDE Target Selection window. [`tools/export/uvision/uvision.tmpl`](https://github.com/ARMmbed/mbed-os/blob/master/tools/export/uvision/uvision.tmpl#L15) uses target information from these packs to generate valid uVision5 projects.
-If the program cannot find the device name, we use a generic ARM CPU target in uVision5.
+If the program cannot find the device name, we use a generic Arm CPU target in uVision5.

 ######## IAR
 [`tools/export/iar/iar_definitions.json`](https://github.com/ARMmbed/mbed-os/blob/master/tools/export/iar/iar_definitions.json) uses this device name to store information necessary to set the target in an IAR project.